browserstate/history.js/README.md

 ## Getting Support

 History.js is an actively developed, supported and maintained project.
 You can grab support via its [GitHub Issue Tracker](https://github.com/balupton/History.js/issues).
 Alternatively you can reach [Benjamin Lupton](http://balupton.com) (the core developer) via [twitter](http://twitter.com/balupton), skype (balupton) or email (contact@balupton.com).

+## Giving Support

+You can make a difference and show your support, here are a few ways you can give back!

+- Give it your honest rating on it's [jQuery Plugin's Page](http://plugins.jquery.com/project/history-js)
+- If you have any feedback or suggestions let me know via History.js's [GitHub Issue Tracker](https://github.com/balupton/History.js/issues) so I can ensure you get the best experience!
+- Spread the word via tweets, blogs, tumblr, whatever - the more people talking about it the better!
+- Donate via the donation form at the bottom of [balupton.com](http://balupton.com) - every cent truly does help!
+- Make it easier for me to contact you about future releases by subscribing via the signup form in the demo page - you'll be the first to know about new features and updates
+- Watch it via clicking the "watch" button up the top of History.js's [GitHub Project Page](https://github.com/balupton/History.js)

+Thanks! every little bit of help really does help make a difference.
+Again thank you.

 ## Browsers: Tested and Working In